tabokie/hi-note/docs/learn-to-be-hired/programming.md

         -   ref-count + pointer: non-thread-safe
     -   other smart pointer
         -   `weak_ptr`
+            -   `lock() -> shared_ptr`
         -   `intrusive_ptr`
         -   `scope_ptr`: no-copy
         -   `unique_ptr`: no-copy, ownership

+### Exception

+-   destructor should be no-throw
+    -   double-exception
+        -   an exception will trigger dtor of all on-stack variable before enter a catch section
+        -   if a dtor throws in this process, two exceptions coexist and program terminates
+    -   resource leak
+        -   an exception only trigger dtor of formally initialized member variabl, not THE dtor
+-   `noexcept`
+    -   an exception in noexcept function will trigger a termination
+    -   move ctor
+        -   sometimes a move ctor will be dodged for possible exception
+    -   dtor

 ### Polymorphism